-This program provides unlimited free rides on all Long Beach Transit buses to students who are currently enrolled or faculty and staff that are actively employed by the university.
-Direct bus routes to campus include the 81, 91, 92, 93, 94, 96, 171, 173 and Passport D. You can plan your trip by visiting www.lbtransit.com/Services/
+This program provides unlimited rides on all Long Beach Transit buses for 75% off the regular LBT student rate.
+Currently enrolled students or full-time benefitted employees* who are actively employed by the university qualify for the program.
+You can plan your trip by using http://ridelbt.com/

 Travel from Los Angeles and Orange County

 Coming to Campus from Los Angeles: Metropolitan Transit Authority (MTA)

 The MTA 577 Express comes directly to the campus, and the Metro Blue Line train comes to downtown Long Beach, where riders can transfer to a Long Beach Transit bus to complete their trip to campus.
 Plan your trip by visiting www.metro.net or calling 800.COMMUTE.